 After our morning here, we were treated to a fantastic barbecue, prepared and cooked by our guide, and set up in a quiet corner of the Park.
 What I hadn’t been told is that whilst on Kangaroo Island you can also take your taste buds on tour through the ever-increasing range of gourmet produce, from sheep milk cheeses at the Island Pure Sheep Dairy to tasty Ligurian honey and olive oil.
-You can savour a freshwater crayfish at Andermel Marron near Vivonne Bay or maybe sample the boutique wines of this young wine region at the Sunset Winery Cellar Door or Dudley Wines beside Cape Willoughby Lighthouse.
+You can savor a freshwater crayfish at Andermel Marron near Vivonne Bay or maybe sample the boutique wines of this young wine region at the Sunset Winery Cellar Door or Dudley Wines beside Cape Willoughby Lighthouse.

-If I had been staying for longer, I would have grabbed a copy of the Kangaroo Island Food and Wine Guide and endeavoured to eat my way across the island!
+If I had been staying for longer, I would have grabbed a copy of the Kangaroo Island Food and Wine Guide and endeavored to eat my way across the island!
 Sadly, after a peaceful guided kangaroo spotting walk through the bush, it was time to drive back to Kingscote Airport for my flight back to Adelaide.

-Having travelled extensively in this ever-changing country, Kangaroo Island is a truly Australian experience.
+Having traveled extensively in this ever-changing country, Kangaroo Island is a truly Australian experience.
 It offers you your own slice of island paradise - boasting rugged coastline, white sandy beaches, crystal clear waters and unspoilt scenery.
 The best part for me was the fact that it is still relatively unknown and I felt that I had experienced a part of Australia which few have yet discovered but many are sure to love in the coming years.

 From the burnt red desert to the lush rainforest, from the pulsating cosmopolitan cities to the small outback towns, Australia’s variety is simply stunning.
 Amazing, unique wildlife, great food and wine, superb character accommodation and freedom to explore combine to create an ideal place to travel.